 A stackFrame object MAY contain a property named parameters whose value is an array of strings representing the parameters of the function call represented by this stack frame.

-properties property

-A stackFrame object MAY contain a property named properties whose value is a property bag (§3.7).
-This allows tools to include information about the stack frame that is not explicitly specified in the SARIF format.

 threadFlowLocation object

 General

 A threadFlowLocation object represents a location visited by an analysis tool in the course of simulating or monitoring the execution of a program.